-On Sunday 10th September Havens Hospices held its 10th annual Havens to Havens fundraising walk.
-Family and friends came together in memory of their loved ones to walk from our children’s hospice, Little Havens in Thundersley, going through Hadleigh Country Park and along the Leigh coastline to Fair Havens Hospice where cream tea was served.
-Walkers then had the choice to either continue by foot back to Little Havens to complete a total of 10 miles, or to take a coach back to the start.
+On Sunday 1st September local charity Havens Hospices held its 12th annual Havens to Havens fundraising walk.
+Family and friends came together in memory of their loved ones to walk from the charity’s children’s hospice, Little Havens in Thundersley, going through Hadleigh Country Park and along the Leigh coastline to Fair Havens Hospice in Chalkwell where cream tea was served.
+Walkers then had the choice to either continue by foot back to Little Havens to complete a total of ten miles, or to take a coach back to the start.

 The event was sponsored by Leigh on Sea business Create98 in memory of their owner Christine’s Mum who was cared for by the charity’s Hospice at Home service in 2017.
 The arts and craft’s business not only sponsored the event but also helped the charity create eco-friendly memory flags for walkers to keep and even joined the walkers on the day.
 Christine said,

 “It was such a wonderful day and I am so pleased that we chose to be a part of it, we have thoroughly enjoyed every moment of being the sponsors of the Havens to Havens event from holding the workshops to walking on the day, it was just fantastic.
 Making flags with everyone was so special and to see all of those beautiful designs waving proudly along the walk will stay with me for a very long time – it really was a wonderful sight and I’m so glad that we were a part of that.”

 Among those taking part was Clifford Churchill, 66 from Rayleigh who was taking part in his sixth walk in memory of his wife Helen who died in April 2011 at Fair Havens Hospice.
 “I like to support Fair Havens and everyone who needs it.
 They gave my wife support and helped me with two years of bereavement counselling to help me get back on track after Helen’s death.”